Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 - ## Background

 ![Background](./assets/img/Backround.jpg)
+The image helps the user to quickly identify the purpose of the site (i.e. a quiz).

 - ## Typography
-Google Fonts font Poppins was used as shrift.
+Google Fonts font Poppins was used as a shrift.
 [Google Fonts](https://fonts.google.com/?query=poppins)

 ## Technologies Used